Surging Steelers visit slumping Cardinals

 The Steelers have won two in a row and six of seven after an overtime loss to Baltimore on Oct.
 6 and have given up only 111 points in that stretch as they look to make the playoffs for the fifth time in six seasons.
 They missed out last year despite going 9-6-1.
 "This journey that is a season always presents you with some adversity," Steelers coach Mike Tomlin said.
 "What is adversity for some is an opportunity for others.

 "We talk about it.
 You have to create an environment where guys prepare for those moments.
 It is really cool to see the end result, some guys preparing behind the scenes and getting an opportunity to stand and deliver."
-Rookie free agent quarterback Devlin "Duck" Hodges will make his third start for the Steelers, who are expected to be without No.1 wide receiver JuJu Smith-Schuster (knee) and likely will not have top running back James Conner (shoulder).
+Rookie free agent quarterback Devlin "Duck" Hodges will make his third start for the Steelers, who are expected to be without No.1 wide receiver JuJu Smith-Schuster (knee) and will not have top running back James Conner (shoulder) for the third straight game.

 Center and spiritual leader Maurkice Pouncey will return after serving a two-game suspension for his involvement in a late-game brawl in a 21-7 loss at Cleveland on Nov.
 14. "The (fine) money was worth it, trust me," Pouncey said.